LibbyH52/Module-Project-The-Monkees/README.md

 #### Existing Features
 The site is a single scrolling page with five sections.
-The first page is the Homepage which contains a large background image of the band, a video of them performing one their most well known songs and a Navbar at the top of the page with links to the various sections of the site.
+The first page is the Homepage which contains a large background image of the band, a video of them performing one of their most well known songs and a Navbar at the top of the page with links to the various sections of the site.
 The navbar is collapsed on mobile screens with a small hamburger icon in the top right-hand corner.
 It is also possible to navigate through the site using the browser's scroll bar and the arrow keys on a desktop / laptop computer.
 Following the Home Page, there is an About section which contains individual images of each band member,